|Job Title:||General Manager|

 HOW TO APPLY:

-Return completed Burns Paiute Indian Tribe Application and cover letter, resume, and education to:
+Return completed Burns Paiute Tribe Application, cover letter, resume, and education transcripts to:

 Burns Paiute Tribe